Special Purpose Property Tips to Appraise, Buy & Sell

 Special Purpose Property Appraisal in Any Economy

 Whether it’s a school building, a theatre, a religious building, a prison, a lighthouse, a geodesic dome perched on a hill, or, yes, a rusting warehouse in a once-forgotten part of town, every property has a price.
 And every special purpose property has a buyer.
+It starts with a specialty property appraisal.

 Together, we will uncover the best value while discovering the perfect buyer.
 Let’s talk about your special purpose property by reaching out to us at 614-221-4286.